phonghuule/eks-fargate/README.md

 Notice that the profile includes the private subnets in your EKS cluster. **Pods running on Fargate are not assigned public IP addresses, so only private subnets (with no direct route to an Internet Gateway) are supported when you create a Fargate profile.** Hence, while provisioning an EKS cluster, you must make sure that the VPC that you create contains one or more private subnets.
 When you create an EKS cluster with [eksctl](http://eksctl.io/) utility (which is what we used), under the hoods it creates a VPC that meets these requirements.

 **Deploying Pods to Fargate**

-Lets look at the content of the nginx-deployment.yaml file before we spin up the pods:
+Lets look at the content of the nginx-deployment.yaml file before we spin up the pods, execute the commands below:

 ```
 cd ~/environment/eks-fargate